dauxio/daux.io/docs/10_For_Developers/Creating_a_Processor.md

 The recommended way to extend Daux is through Processors.

-The main advantage, is that you can run it with the source or with `daux.phar` independently.
+The main advantage, is that you can run it with the source or with `daux` independently.
 You don't need to hack in the core.

 ## Adding classes

-At the same level as your `daux.phar` file, you will see a `daux` directory, you can create all your classes here.
+Next to your `docs` directory, you can create a `daux` directory that can contain your Processor.

 The classes must respect the PSR-4 Naming convention.
 And have `\Todaymade\Daux\Extension` as a base namespace.